 Wednesday – Reformation tour of Lanarkshire & Ayrshire.
 On this day you will travel throughout the rural, southwest countryside of Scotland visiting old churches, and castles, and graveyards, and villages, and hearing the stories of ordinary men and women who were killed for their faith in Christ.

 Thursday – We will drive up the West Highland Way, past beautiful Loch Lomond, stopping at the picturesque village of Luss, before continuing to the Highlands.
-We will travel through the stunning scenery of Glencoe to the visitor center where we will hear all about the Glencoe massacre.
+We will travel through the stunning scenery of Glencoe to the visitor centre where we will hear all about the Glencoe massacre.
 On the way back we will stop for dinner at a traditional fish & chip shop.

 Saturday – Head for home.

 The price for this Tour is £1,995 pounds sterling per person, with discounts for children 15 and younger.
 The Tour can be paid for in three installments or in one payment.

 The price includes all accommodation, all transport within Scotland, all meals, entry to all sites visited, all gratuities, and the services of our Tour Guides.